sagemath/trac_to_gh/Issue 9910.md

 # Issue 9910: Changing the LP formulation of feedback vertex/arc set to improve the speed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9911

 Original creator: ncohen